-The Special Interest Group for Faculty Teaching, Evaluation and Development (SIGFTED) of the American Educational Research Association sponsors two awards that recognize scholarly contributions to the field of faculty teaching, evaluation and/or development.
-The first award, named in honor of W. J. McKeachie, recognizes the contributions of an established scholar in the field, whereas the second award, named in memory of R. J. Menges, recognizes the work of a new researcher.
-SIGFTED encourages its members to recognize qualified colleagues.
+The Special Interest Group for Faculty Teaching, Evaluation and Development (SIG-FTED) of the American Educational Research Association sponsors three awards that recognize scholarly contributions to the field of faculty teaching, evaluation, and/or development.
+The first award, named in honor of W. J. McKeachie, recognizes the contributions of an established scholar in the field.
+The second award, named in memory of Robert J. Menges, recognizes the work of a new researcher.
+The third award is pending approval by AERA.
+However, once approved, it will be a Graduate Student Scholar Award, and will recognize a graduate student who has the potential for contributing to scholarship in teaching, evaluation, and/or development.
+SIG-FTED encourages its members to recognize qualified colleagues.

-The W. J. McKeachie Career Achievement Award.
+The W. J. McKeachie Career Achievement Award

-The Special Interest Group for Faculty Teaching, Evaluation and Development of the American Educational Research Association established the W. J. McKeachie Career Achievement Awardto recognize outstanding contributions, over a career, to the fields of faculty teaching, evaluation and development, and to SIGFTED.
-Past winners include Bill McKeachie (for whom the award is named), Bob Menges, Herb Marsh, John Centra, Ken Feldman, Ray Perry, Harry Murray, Phil Abrami, Larry Braskamp, Janet Donald, Michael Scriven, Jennifer Franklin and Michael Theall, Peter Cohen, Chris Knapper, Raoul Arreloa, Lynn McAlpine, Marilla Svinicki, and, most recently, Kenneth O. Doyle and William Cashin.
+The Special Interest Group for Faculty Teaching, Evaluation and Development of the American Educational Research Association established the W. J. McKeachie Career Achievement Award to recognize outstanding contributions, over a career, to the fields of faculty teaching, evaluation and development, and to SIG-FTED.
+Past winners include Bill McKeachie (for whom the award is named), Bob Menges, Herb Marsh, John Centra, Ken Feldman, Ray Perry, Harry Murray, Phil Abrami, Larry Braskamp, Janet Donald, Michael Scriven, Jennifer Franklin, Michael Theall, Peter Cohen, Chris Knapper, Raoul Arreloa, Lynn McAlpine, Marilla Svinicki, Kenneth O. Doyle and William Cashin.

 Supporting documentation for this award should include a nomination letter stating why the nominee is an appropriate candidate and a current curriculum vita of the individual.
-Nominees must consent to the nomination, and the recipient is expected to make an invited address to the SIGFTED Business Meeting held during the 2013 AERA Annual Meeting and Exhibition.
+Nominees must consent to the nomination, and the recipient is expected to make an invited address to the SIG-FTED Business Meeting held during the AERA Annual Meeting and Exhibition.

-Robert J. Menges New Researcher Award.
+Robert J. Menges New Researcher Award